ayaan129/3380hw4/README.md

 -- Each customer can have multiple call records, but each call record belongs to one customer this is reinforced by the customer_id foreign key in the call_record table.

 -- Relationship from customer to bill: One-to-Many
--- Each customer can have multiple bills, but each bill belongs to one customer this is reinforced bu the customer_id foreign key in the bill table.
+-- Each customer can have multiple bills, but each bill belongs to one customer this is reinforced by the customer_id foreign key in the bill table.

 -- Relationship from payment to bill: One-to-One
 -- Each payment is associated with one bill, and each bill is associated with one payment this is reinforced by the bill_id foreign key in the payment table.